elkromer/markdown/TCL-BASICS.md

 Examples: `Tcl`, `PHP`, `Ruby`, `Python`, and `JavaScript`

+#### Math

+In TCL 7.6 and earlier math is not that efficient because of conversions between strings and numbers.
+The `expr` command must convert its argument from strings to numbers.
+In 8.0 and later, the overhead of conversions is eliminated in most cases by the built-in compiler. **Even so, Tcl was not designed to support math-intensive applictions.** You may want to implement math-intensive code in a compiled language and register the function as a Tcl command.

 ##  TCL Commands

 Everything is cast into the mold of a command, even programming constructs like variable assignment and procedure definitions.